Judge rules DEI funding cut unconstitutional with ChatGPT

 When the boss is a poorly written prompt 🤖

-The most curious part of the case is that no one bothered to explain to ChatGPT what DEI meant.
+The most curious aspect of the case is that no one bothered to explain to ChatGPT what DEI meant.
 Fox admitted he did not know how the AI interpreted the term.
 Basically, they decided the future of millions of dollars by asking a chatbot without context, like asking a waiter to choose the wine without knowing if dinner is fish or meat.
-The result: legal chaos and randomly cut subsidies.
+The result: legal chaos and randomly cut grants.